 The most common complications involved in TSA, which occur only rarely, include shoulder stiffness, instability (the ball slipping out of the socket), infection, nerve damage, and glenoid loosening.

 An arthritic shoulder is often very tight to begin with, however if post-operative stiffness is a problem in a shoulder in which motion was restored during surgery, the stiffness is usually a result of incomplete rehabilitation.
 Continued rehabilitative efforts are usually effective in restoring shoulder motion and strength.

 Total shoulder arthroplasty is a highly beneficial surgical procedure intended to reduce pain and restore mobility in patients with end stage shoulder arthritis, and occasionally after certain severe shoulder fractures.
 In most cases, non-operative measures such as medication, injections, and gentle physical therapy are considered prior to deciding on surgery.

 It is important to understand that proper and extensive post-operative rehabilitation is a key factor in achieving the maximum benefit of shoulder replacement surgery.
 With this in mind, TSA is generally considered to be as successful in relieving pain as total hip or knee replacement.

-After one year, 95% of TSA patients enjoy pain-free function, which enables them to exercise the shoulder area sufficiently to promote restoration of strength and motion, making the procedure a highly valued choice for a wide variety of patients suffering from significant shoulder pain.
+After one year, 95% of TSA patients enjoy pain-free function, which enables them to exercise the shoulder area sufficiently to promote restoration of strength and motion.
+Because of this, most patients successfully return to the activities they enjoy, making the procedure a highly valued choice for a wide variety of patients suffering from significant shoulder pain due to cartilage loss.